Defying West, Putin orders troops to Ukraine rebel regions

 The dramatic meeting - with Putin sitting alone at a desk as his government, military and security chiefs took turns addressing him from a podium - came after weeks of tensions between Moscow and the West over Ukraine.

-Western leaders are warning that Russia is planning to invade its pro-Western neighbour after massing more than 150,000 troops on its borders, a claim Moscow has repeatedly denied.
+Western leaders warned that Russia was planning to invade its pro-Western neighbour after massing more than 150,000 troops on its borders, a claim Moscow repeatedly denied.

-Tensions have spiked in recent days after an outbreak of heavy shellfire on Ukraine's eastern frontline with the separatists and a series of reported incidents on the border with Russia.
+Tensions then spiked in recent days after an outbreak of heavy shellfire on Ukraine's eastern frontline with the separatists and a series of reported incidents on the border with Russia.

+Monitors from the OSCE European security body on Monday reported more than 3,000 new ceasefire violations in east Ukraine the day before, a high for the year.

-Ukrainian officials said two soldiers and a civilian died in the shelling of frontline villages Monday.
+Ukrainian officials said two soldiers and a civilian died in more shelling of frontline villages Monday.

-In one of the most potentially dangerous developments, Moscow claimed - to furious Kyiv denials - that its forces had intercepted and killed five Ukrainian saboteurs who had infiltrated Russian territory, and accused Ukraine of shelling a border post.

-In recent weeks, according to US intelligence, Moscow has massed an invasion force of troops, tanks, missile batteries and warships around Ukraine's borders in Belarus, Russia, Crimea and the Black Sea.